DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 ___
 ## 2.3 User Classes and Characteristics

-* smart contract developers
-* client operators
-* p

 ## 2.4 Operating Environment how, where, under what conditions the system would be used.
 a version of the Execution layer API **MUST** be implemented with each Ethereum Execution Client.
-This means that there can be multiple versions of the execution layer JSON-RPC API with different features.
-This also means that for each Ethereum node running there **SHOULD** be an instance of the Execution layer API running with it to allow users to interact with it.
+This means that for each Ethereum node running there **SHOULD** be an instance of the Execution layer API running with it to allow users to interact with it.

-This is what makes this document so important.
-This will detail what minium features are needed to be considered a useable API implementation.

 ## 2.5 Design Implementations and constraints
-As of writing this document the Execution layer API is currently using the JSON-RPC 2.0 standard.
+The Execution layer API is currently using the JSON-RPC 2.0 standard.
 The execution layer API also supports interaction using both HTTP2.0 and WebSockets.
 ## 2.6 Assumptions and dependencies